rafaqz/Rasters.jl/docs/src/index.md

 Our first example simply loads a file from disk and plots it.

-This netcdf file only has one layer, if it has more we could use `GeoStack` instead.
+This netcdf file only has one layer, if it has more we could use `RasterStack` instead.

 ```@example nc
 using GeoData, Plots
 url = "https://www.unidata.ucar.edu/software/netcdf/examples/tos_O1_2001-2002.nc";
 filename = download(url, "tos_O1_2001-2002.nc");
-A = GeoArray(filename)
+A = Raster(filename)
 ```

 Objects with Dimensions other than `X` an `Y` will produce multi-pane plots.